 - 1/4 tsp ground black pepper

 - 2 large yellow onions, sliced into rings (1/2 inch thick and at least 2 inches in diameter)

 - In a small bowl, combine all ingredients for the dipping sauce and refrigerate until ready to use.

 - Adjust oven racks to lower-middle and upper-middle positions and heat oven to 450 degrees.

-- Pulse saltines and potato chips together in food processor until finely ground; 8 to 10 pulses.
-Place crumb mixture in second shallow baking dish.
+- Pulse saltines and potato chips together in food processor until finely ground.
+Place crumb mixture in third shallow bowl.

 - Working one at a time, dredge each onion ring in flour, shaking off excess.
 Dip rings in buttermilk mixture, allowing excess to drip back into bowl, then drop into crumb coating, turning rings to coat evenly.
 Transfer coated rings to large plate or tray.

 - Pour 3 tablespoons oil onto each of two rimmed baking sheets.
 Place baking sheets in oven and heat until just smoking, about 8 minutes.

 - Carefully tilt heated sheets to coat evenly with oil, then arrange onion rings on sheets.
 Baking, flipping onion rings and switching and rotating position of baking sheets halfway through baking, until golden brown on both sides, about 15 minutes.
 Briefly drain onion rings on paper towel-lined plate.
 Serve immediately with dipping sauce.